palominolabs/powergremlin/README.md

 open PowerGremlin.xcodeproj
 ```

 Then connect an iOS device and run!
+If you connect the phone to iTunes you can copy logs to your computer so that you can see the usage over time.

 For more info check out the [Palomino Labs Blog](http://blog.palominolabs.com/2012/11/14/introducing-powergremlin/)